 The Importance of Family

-Members of The Church of Jesus Christ of Latter-day Saints believe that families are important—so important that family sits at the center of Church life.
+Members of The Church of Jesus Christ of Latter-day Saints believe that families are important—so important that family is at the center of gospel learning.
 A family influences the happiness and well-being of its members, impacts the society around them, and continues to have significance even after death.

 The purpose of family